Ghost net

-Ghost nets are fishing nets that have been abandoned, lost or otherwise discarded in the ocean.
+Ghost nets are fishing nets that have been abandoned, lost, or otherwise discarded in the ocean, lakes, and rivers.
 These nets, often nearly invisible in the dim light, can be left tangled on a rocky reef or drifting in the open sea.
 They can entangle fish, dolphins, sea turtles, sharks, dugongs, crocodiles, seabirds, crabs, and other creatures, including the occasional human diver.
 Acting as designed, the nets restrict movement, causing starvation, laceration and infection, and suffocation in those that need to return to the surface to breathe.

-It's estimated that around 48,000 tons of ghost nets are generated each year, and these may linger in the oceans for a considerable time before breaking-up.
+It's estimated that around 48 million tons (48,000 kt) of lost fishing gear is generated each year, not including those that were abandoned or discarded and these may linger in the oceans for a considerable time before breaking-up.

 Description

 Some commercial fishermen use gillnets.
 These are suspended in the sea by flotation buoys, such as glass floats, along one edge.
 In this way they can form a vertical wall hundreds of metres long, where any fish within a certain size range can be caught.
 Normally these nets are collected by fishermen and the catch removed.

 If this is not done, the net can continue to catch fish until the weight of the catch exceeds the buoyancy of the floats.
 The net then sinks, and the fish are devoured by bottom-dwelling crustaceans and other fish.
 Then the floats pull the net up again and the cycle continues.
 Given the high-quality synthetics that are used today, the destruction can continue for a long time.

 The problem is not just nets but ghost gear in general; old-fashioned crab traps, without the required "rot-out panel", also sit on the bottom, where they become self-baiting traps that can continue to trap marine life for years.
 Even balled-up fishing line can be deadly for a variety of creatures, including birds and marine mammals.
 Over time the nets become more and more tangled.
 In general, fish are less likely to be trapped in gear that has been down a long time.

 Fishermen sometimes abandon worn-out nets because it is often the easiest way to get rid of them.

 The French government offered a reward for ghost nets handed in to local coastguards along sections of the Normandy coast between 1980 and 1981.
 The project was abandoned when people vandalized nets to claim rewards, without retrieving anything at all from the shoreline or ocean.

 In September 2015, the Global Ghost Gear Initiative (GGGI) was created by the World Animal Protection to give a unique and stronger voice to the cause.

 The term ALDFG means "abandoned, lost and discarded fishing gear".